|

 What is business analytics? - IBM

-Business analytics refers to the statistical methods and computing technologies for processing, mining and visualizing data to uncover patterns, relationships and insights that enable better business decision making.
+What is business analytics?
+Business analytics refers to the statistical methods and computing technologies for processing, mining and visualizing data to uncover patterns, relationships and insights that enable better business decision-making.

 Business Analytics: What It Is & Why It's Important